isomerpages/pa-corp/_our-programmes/imPAct@Hong Lim Green.md

 **Membership Rates**

 <img style="width:600px" src="/images/Our%20Programmes/Membership%20rates%20updated.jpg">
+Accurate as of 27 March 2023<br>
 *PAssion Card members enjoy exclusive discounts.M: PAssion Card Member.
 NM: Non-Member

-^Resumption of Day Pass will be piloted in phases from March 2022 onwards, subject to SMM guidelines. imPAct@Hong Lim Green reserves the right to suspend the Day Pass at any time.
+Resumption of Day Pass will be piloted in phases from March 2022 onwards, subject to SMM guidelines. imPAct@Hong Lim Green reserves the right to suspend the Day Pass at any time.

 For more information on the fitness membership, please call us at 6786 0016.